boseb/GXwasR/README.md

 ## External Dependency: PLINK

-This package depends on the [PLINK](https://www.cog-genomics.org/plink/) command-line tool (version 1.9 or 2.0).
+This package depends on the [PLINK](https://www.cog-genomics.org/plink/) command-line tool (version 1.9).
 PLINK must be installed separately and made available on your system.

 PLINK is not bundled with this package and must either: